Gooseytwoshoes/Staunch-Chariot/README.md

 > “Advice is one thing that is freely given away, but watch that you only take what is worth having.”
 >
 >    -George S. Classon (The Richest man in Babylon)

+## 🛣️ Roadmap

+ - Develop UI features from plans back in 2020
+ - Modernization of design and plans for app
+ - Use of Kotlin language rooting for android 7.0